-- Last fixity check date (lastCheckDate) the date of the last fixity check according to ISO 8601:2004, Data elements and interchange formats Information interchange Representation of dates and times, e.g. YYYY-MM-DDThh:mm:ss.sssszZ. - Digest information (digestInformation) information about the multiple fixity checks.
+- Last fixity check date (lastCheckDate) the date of the last fixity check according to ISO 8601:2004, Data elements and interchange formats Information interchange Representation of dates and times, e.g., YYYY-MM-DDThh:mm:ss.sssssZ. - Digest information (digestInformation) information about the multiple fixity checks.

-In some systems, the fixity check date is auditable, but we do not mandate that in SIRF as it requires a significant overhead, and not all systems support that.
+In some systems, the fixity check date is auditable, but this document does not mandate that in SIRF as it requires a significant overhead, and not all systems support that.